Answering your questions from the start.

 Before accessing Step 1: Complete the Advisement and Orientation Form, you must submit your tuition deposit/intent to enroll and allow time for UB to process it.
 This usually takes 2-3 business days.

-The Advisement and Orientation Form is only available for students who will be starting at UB this spring (spring 2026).
-If you will be starting at UB in the fall (fall 2026), we will contact you in April when this form becomes available to you.
+The Advisement and Orientation Form is only available beginning April 1 for students who will be starting at UB this fall (fall 2026).
+If you will be starting at UB in the spring (spring 2027), we will contact you in November when this form becomes available to you.

 You may have incorrectly entered your 8-digit UB person number, "Preferred First Name" or "Last Name".
 Review the other FAQ on this page for how to confirm your UB information and access the Advisement and Orientation Form.